Court Grants Preliminary Injunction Against Hayley Gutman

 JLM is represented by Sarah M. Matz and Gary Adelman of Adelman Matz P.C.

-JLM owns Hayley Paige, Blush by Hayley Paige, Hayley Paige Athleisure, Jim Hjelm By Hayley Paige, Hayley Paige Occasions, La Petit by Hayley Paige, Lazaro, Tara Keely by Lazaro, Allison Webb, Alvina Valenta, Ti Adora by Allison Webb.
+JLM owns Hayley Paige, Blush by Hayley Paige, Hayley Paige Athleisure, Jim Hjelm By Hayley Paige, Hayley Paige Occasions, La Petite by Hayley Paige, Lazaro, Tara Keely by Lazaro, Allison Webb, Alvina Valenta, Ti Adora by Allison Webb.

 SOURCE JLM Couture